Kunstmaan/KunstmaanBundlesCMS/docs/Installation.md

 This document contains information on how to download, install, and start using the Kunstmaan Bundles CMS.

+We assume you have read the official Symfony documentation and know the basics of creating Symfony applications.

 1) Minimal requirements
 -----------------------